The BMO-Dirichlet problem for elliptic systems in the upper-half space and quantitative characterizations of VMO: Introduction and statement of main theorems

 In relation to the context just described above it is instructive to make the following observations.
 First, the collection of uniformly continuous functions belonging to ${\mathrm{BMO}}({\mathbb{R}}^{n-1},{\mathbb{C}}^M)$ is a dense subspace of ${\mathrm{VMO}}({\mathbb{R}}^{n-1},{\mathbb{C}}^M)$ (see \eqref{ku6ffcfc}).
 Second, in the last part of Theorem~\ref{them:BMO-Dir} we have succeeded in proving the well-posedness of the ${\mathrm{VMO}}$-Dirichlet problem in the class of null-solutions $u$ of a given elliptic system $L$ as in \eqref{L-def}-\eqref{L-ell.X} which satisfy a vanishing Carleson measure condition.
 This is a natural condition from the point of view of harmonic analysis which replaces the demand that the solution extends continuously on $\overline{{\mathbb{R}}^n_{+}}$, required in the formulation of the classical Dirichlet problem with continuous data.

 Apparently, the closest results in the literature to some of the work carried out in this paper are those of E.~Fabes, R.~Johnson, and U.~Neri from 1976.
-Indeed, in \cite{FJN} these authors have dealt with the ${\rm BMO}$-Dirichlet problem for the Laplacian in the upper-half space in the class of harmonic functions satisfying a Carleson measure condition (this being said, we would like to point out that there are certain gaps in some of the key steps of the treatment in \cite{FJN}, such as the proof of Lemma~1.3 on pp.\,161--162, or the proof of the estimate (1.5) on page~163).
+Indeed, in \cite{FJN} these authors have dealt with the ${\rm BMO}$-Dirichlet problem for the Laplacian in the upper-half space in the class of harmonic functions satisfying a Carleson measure condition (this being said, we would like to point out that there are certain gaps in some of the key steps of the treatment in \cite{FJN}, such as the proof of Lemma~1.3 on pp.\,161--162\footnote{The second equality in the first formula displayed on page 162 is questionable, given that this involves the global gradient in ${\mathbb{R}}^{n+1}$, which includes the transversal variable $t$.}, and the proof of estimate (1.5) on page~163\footnote{Here the authors rely on the implication $3(iii)\Rightarrow\,2$ from \cite[pp.\,147--148]{FS} which is only established under the additional membership to $L^2({\mathbb{R}}^n)$.}).
 The portion of Theorem~\ref{them:BMO-Dir} dealing with \eqref{Dir-BVP-BMO} is a significant generalization of their work, which is thereby extended to a much larger class of systems.
 Similar attributes are shared by our Theorem~\ref{them:BMO-Dir-frac} in relation to the work in \cite{FJN} dealing with harmonic functions in the upper-half space with traces in Morrey-Campanato spaces.
+Generalizations of these results appear in \cite{Duong-Yan-Zhang} for the Schr\"odinger operator of the form $-\Delta+V$ with $V$ being a non-negative potential belonging to some reverse H\"older class (hence $0<V<\infty$ a.e.).

 We also wish to mention here the work of B.~Dahlberg and C.~Kenig who have treated the ${\rm BMO}$-Dirichlet problem for the Laplacian in \cite[Theorem~4.18, p.\,463]{DaKe87} in bounded Lipschitz domains via layer potentials, building on the earlier work of E.~Fabes and U.~Neri from \cite{FaNe80} who employed harmonic measure techniques.
 For related work see also \cite{DiKePi}.